Bharat Movie Review: Salman Khan, Katrina Kaif and Sunil Grover deliver a BLOCKBUSTER this Eid

 What also stands out in Ali’s writing is how he places Sunil Grover’s character as Vilayati, Bharat’s best friend and confidante.
 Our best friends are our soulmates, constant companions and it reflects here beautifully.
 Grover does compete justice to his well-written role and deserves more such significant parts.
 Sonali Kulkarni and Jackie Shroff are terrific as always.
 Interestingly, there’s a hidden Sooraj Barjatya in Salman Khan, somewhere.
 In times of the ‘hookup culture’ being glorified in movies and web shows, his films with old school values often aim to get the families together and that stands out.
 He acts well and looks good.
 Salman’s extreme closeness to his real family (parents and siblings), makes him ideal to play Bharat as he embodies his character’s traits, thus making it more convincing.

 Ali on the contrary, plays a balancing act.
 He infuses emotions with ample fun Salman elements that will get his diehard fans to whistle.
 He mounts the meandering story in an unhurried manner on a huge canvas.
 While he manages to keep you hooked despite his complex source material and misplaced songs, Bharat has too many things happening at once and too many time leaps.
 This eventually makes the movie an exhausting, scattered watch despite the entertainment, humour and nobility it propagates.
 Also, the ‘intention to inspire’ is a bit in your face.
-While emotional manipulation happens in every film, the fact that it’s evident here makes it a
+While emotional manipulation happens in every film, the fact that it’s evident here makes it a tad overbearing.
+The reverence is blatant.
+A little subtlety and crisp editing would have done wonders.
+Bharat is well-intentioned, entertaining and doesn’t succumb to the trappings of commercial potboilers.
+The fact that it tries a bit too hard to prove that, is its problem.

 High on music: